donyu/cs3136-recitations/recitation-3.md

 ### Recursion ###

 In recursive programming, a function calls upon itself.
-Typically, a recursive function consists of a base case(s) and inductive steps.
+Typically, a recursive function consists of a base case(s) and recursive steps.

 The fibonacci sequence is a sequence of numbers where the 0th number is 0, the first number is 1, and every number after that is equal to the sum of the previous two.
 The following recursive function can be used to obtain the nth number of the fibonacci sequence: